 The scoping period for the study was October 19, 2010 to December 31, 2010.
 The NPS held nine public meetings during the scoping period to solicit comments from interested parties, and has continued to accept input throughout the study process.

-This study document is being released to the public with a request for comments from individuals, groups, states, tribes, and other federal agencies.
-The document is available electronically on the NPS Planning, Environment, and Public Comment website at http://parkplanning.nps.gov/eastern-legacy-srs
+The study document was released to the public with a request for comments from individuals, groups, states, tribes, and other federal agencies from August 15 - September 30, 2016.
+The document was made available electronically on the NPS Planning, Environment, and Public Comment website at http://parkplanning.nps.gov/eastern-legacy-srs where correspondence from approximately 323 individuals, organizations, and agencies was received and documented.
+All correspondence is summarized in the Finding of No Significant Impact/Errata/Response to Comments Report.